 Accessible bike paths, walking trails and safe playgrounds help make our neighborhoods healthier and build a sense of community.
 Simple changes – like installing bike racks or creating streets that support all modes of transportation – can reinvigorate LA communities and create healthier residents.

 These changes in our neighborhoods can improve safety, encourage walking and bicycling for health, reduce transportation costs and foster stronger communities.
-While these changes can be found under many different names – Complete Streets, Living Streets, Streets For People – they all have one goal: to create an environment that supports healthy choices.
+While these changes can be found under different names – Complete Streets, People St – they have one goal: to create an environment that supports healthy choices.

 Live Healthy, by the Numbers: